- How do I open the ACS data extracts? Can I open them in Excel?

-- How do I identify counties in the ACS?
+- How do I identify counties and metropolitan areas in the ACS?

 - What weights should I use?

-Our Stata programs are the major source for information on our extracts.
+Our Stata programs are the primary source of information on our extracts.
 For the ACS, the programs can be found here.
 Our Stata code show the changes we made to the original raw ACS variables in order to create our extract.

 The CEPR preferred income variables are those that take into account the Census Bureau’s internal constant calendar year inflation adjustment factor as well as CEPR’s real wage program that uses the CPI-U-RS to convert dollar amounts to current year dollars.
 These variables have both an “r” prefix and an “_adj” suffix (for example, rincp_all_adj is the real wage adjusted total person’s income).

-Here’s a link to some more info on PUMAs from the Census Bureau.
-The PUMA names file will tell you which areas are covered by each PUMA.
-To uniquely identify them in our ACS files, you will need to use a combination of both the state (2 digits) and puma variable (5 digits).
+To uniquely identify PUMAs in our ACS files, you will need to use a combination of both the state variable (2 digits) and the puma (puma00 for 2005-2011 samples, puma10 for 2012 and later samples) variable (5 digits).

-A: Generally, you’ll want to use the person weight (perwgt) if you’re trying to determine the characteristics of individuals., and the housing weight (hsgwgt) if you’re trying to determine the characteristics of households.
+Generally, you’ll want to use the person weight (perwgt) if you’re trying to determine the characteristics of individuals, and the housing weight (hsgwgt) if you’re trying to determine the characteristics of households.